fetchai/agents-aea/CONTRIBUTING.md

 # Contributing

-Contributions to the framework, plugins, related tools and packages are welcome!
-Every little helps and credit will always be given.
+Contributions to the framework, plugins, packages and related tools are welcome.
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)
 - [Question or Problem?](#question)